cmdcolin/aws_serverless_photo_gallery/README.md

 - Some simple sorting and filtering
 - Client side image resize for thumbnail

-Example site here https://myloveydove.com/?password=nottherealpassword for our amazing dog dixie (RIP)
+Example site here https://myloveydove.com/ for our amazing dog dixie (RIP)

-Adding `?password=nottherealpassword` let's you see the upload buttons but will not let you actually post (see #security section)
+You can also see the features for posting/commenting here https://myloveydove.com/?password=nottherealpassword but this will not let you actually post (see #security section)

 ## Architecture